This report will be filed under micro fishing trip reports and keiryu trip reports.

 I only broke the 10X tippet once on a hook set.
 By the way, anyone who is having trouble moderating an overly aggressive hook set should try fishing with 10X for a while.
 It will cure the problem very quickly!
 I did have two fish break off after I landed them, though, as they flipped out of my hand when I was trying to take a photo.
 Even a pretty small fish will break 10X if it flips out of your hand and the tippet pulls tight before the fish hits the water.

-I should take more photos like this.
-The fish seem to be a lot more relaxed when held right at the water's surface, where they're wet and can can get some water over their gills (other than the two seconds it takes to lift the fish and take the shot).
+I should take more photos like this, with the fish right at the water's surface.
+The fish seem to be a lot more relaxed when they're wet and can can get some water over their gills (other than the two seconds it takes to lift the fish and take the shot).
 When fishing with 10X, it will save a lot of re-rigging.

 I didn't catch any big fish Saturday.
-The stream I went to is very productive and holds lots of wild fish but they are almost all quite small.
+The stream I went to is very productive and holds lots of wild fish but they mostly seem to be in the 5-7" range.

 Playing a fish too long is much worse for the fish than having a small hook left in its mouth after breaking a tippet, but still, the goal should be to release the fish AFTER having removed the hook, and with the fish still in very good condition.
 You take care of the fish and let the rod take care of the tippet.